 …Devil Wears Prada

-Truth, I would rather have less in my closet than having spent the same amount of money on cheaply made items that will eventually end up in the landfill.
-Don’t spend a fortune on trendy “of the moment” pieces, thrift and vintage stores are great for those hauls and are gentle on the wallet.
+Truth, I would rather have less in my closet than have spent the same amount of money on cheaply made items that will eventually end up in the landfill.
+Don’t spend a fortune on trendy “of the moment” pieces.
+Thrift and vintage stores are great for those hauls and are gentle on the wallet.
 I love the challenge of taking classic pieces and mixing them with inexpensive, trendy items, giving you a polished high low look.

 If you haven’t started already, this is a fantastic time to sort through your closets.
 Be ruthless, are you really going to fit into those jeans, or wear that shirt for a Halloween costume?
 If you think it’s too good to give away, take it to a consignment shop, get a little cash back and put towards that amazing piece you’ve been eying online.
 If you have items that you’re not sure of, i.e., too long or needs taking in if it’s in good condition, have it tweaked by a seamstress, you will love it again, I promise.